blokidde/Blokboy-gaming-device/docs/journal.md

 ## week 4
 this week i learned more about web development.
 HTML helped me build the basic structure of the page.
 I used different tags to organize my content and added important elements like a button and a table that shows the scores that are fethced from my database scores.
 I also learned how to connect an external JavaScript file and a CSS file in the head section.

+with CSS i can control how the page looks.
+I set up fonts, changed background colors, and made sure that different parts of the page have the right spacing.
+I also tried to make sure the page is responsive, so it looks good on both big screens and small screens.

 ## week 5